gianlucafrei/EventBank/hand-in-1.md

 The messaging parts were mainly implemented by Gian-Luca.
 The orchistration parts (process engine) were implemented by Jonathan.
 However, we did the concept of the processes together and also reviewed each others code.

+The following description give a general overview of the implementation.
+More details can be found in the documented ADRs which can be found at `/adrs/`.

 ## Implementation of the Card Payments

 The card payments have some important requirements that we need to meet.